betaacid/FastAPI-Reference-App/README.md

 ### Main File

 The `main.py` file serves as the entry point for the application.
-It initializes the FastAPI app and includes the necessary routers:
+It initializes the FastAPI app, makes any app-wide configurations, and includes the necessary routers:

 ```python
 from fastapi import FastAPI